openebs-archive/openebs-docs/docs/features.md

 ### Truely cloud native storage for Kubernetes

 <img src="/docs/assets/svg/b-cn.svg" alt="Smiley face" style="width:200px;">
-With CAS architecture and being completely in user space, OpenEBS is a truely cloud native storage for stateful applications on Kubernetes.
+With CAS architecture and being completely in user space, OpenEBS is a truly cloud native storage for stateful applications on Kubernetes.
 This greatly simplifies how persistent storage is used and managed by developers and DevOps architects.
-They use the standard Kubernetes skills and utilities to configure, use and manage the peristent storage needs.
+They use the standard Kubernetes skills and utilities to configure, use and manage the persistent storage needs.

 <hr>